GBardis/explore/README.md

 For example, if you want to add an `@id` to a `TextView` control inside the `UserProfileFragment`
 which is used to show the User's `firstName` attribute, using the convention above you should have
 `@id/text_user_profile_first_name`

+### Commit message convention proposal

+Commit messages are essentially a topic, so it's better if they are capitalized and do *not* contain
+a period (.)

+e.g: `Fix button behaviour`

+A commit message should answer the question  _If applied, this commit will_ `<your subject line here>`
+e.g.: _If applied, this commit will_ `Fix button behaviour`